 ‘Short courses’ are defined as courses that lead to the award of up to 60 credits, but not a substantive qualification; and may be offered at any level from 4 to 7.
 Students who satisfy the requirements of the course, by passing the approved assessments, are issued with a certificate of credit, and a transcript showing the modules taken.

 Exit awards are unclassified.
 They are made to students who elect not to complete, or fail to meet the credit, or progression, requirements for, the full target award on which they are enrolled.
+Exit awards are only made at the point at which a student leaves their course, and are not available as interim awards while they continue to study towards the main target award.
 The typical exit awards associated with each type of major target award are indicated in the relevant sections in 2.1 above.
 The specific exit awards available from a taught programme of study will be detailed in the approved Programme Specification.

 An aegrotat award is an award for incomplete study, conferred in extreme situations where a student’s ability to complete their target award is permanently compromised (for a reason which is too severe to be resolved through the exceptional circumstances procedure).
 It is a final exit award, and no further opportunities for re-assessment are available to a student who chooses to accept an aegrotat award.
 The conferment of an aegrotat award may, however, be prohibited by professional body requirements, and, if this is the case, details will be set out in the approved programme specification.